 Next to the watches itself, ‘La Maison’ created a luxurious lacquered wood box, that measures 130x130x105mm to store your timepiece and cufflinks, a black leather, with gold finish travel case, for on the go and a sturdy matching pair of rhodium-plated silver Pasha de Cartier cufflinks.
 These accessories are sold separately.

-All new models besides the Pasha Skeleton and Pasha Skeleton Tourbillon, that we will feature in our next article, are now powered with the automatic Manufacture caliber, the 1847MC that can be inspected through the display back.
+All new models besides the Pasha Skeleton and Pasha Skeleton Tourbillon, which we will feature in our next article, are now powered with the automatic Manufacture caliber, the 1847MC that can be inspected through the display back.

 The return of the ‘Pasha de Cartier‘ is a more than welcome addition to ‘La Maison’s’ collection of sports watches.
 The new features, as for instance the possibility to switch from strap to bracelet in a jiffy and the resistance to magnetism, set the new Pasha models apart from the previous collection.